 We met when they were returning to the United States from Japan and we were returning from the Aleutian Islands off the coast of mainland Alaska.
 Like many military families with young children in tow, we settled into the routine of a new duty station.
 New friends, new schools, lots of activities and tons of work for our husbands at this new command.
 But never to busy for two young mothers to share a pot of tea and fellowship together each afternoon.
-Fostering a friendship that would blossom and span the next thirty-three years.
+Fostering a friendship that would blossom and span the next thirty-five years.

 We enjoyed this place; where sea spray met rocky coast and left pools of adventure behind.
 Where gull songs and softly clanging buoy's sang a sleepy lullaby, and blueberries were free for the taking.
 It was a safe harbor.
 A place to learn and grow for a season.
-But as seasons come and go, military orders would lead our families away to opposite coasts.
+But as seasons come and go, military orders would lead our families to opposite coasts.
 We waved good-bye and promised to stay in touch with letters and a visit or two when travel would allow.